How will YOU celebrate IOFRD ‘23?

-The Fox River “watershed” is the total land area that drains into the Fox River, and serves over 1 million residents.
+The Fox River “watershed” is the total land area that drains into the Fox River; it encompasses over 2500 square miles and serves over 1 million residents.
 Protecting a watershed requires thinking and acting as a watershed.
 It’s Our Fox River Day (IOFRD) is the largest demonstration of Fox River watershed-wide protective and celebratory action.

 Between 2021 and 2022, the number of events more than doubled, the territory tripled and the number of participants quadrupled!